Five Times the World Tried to Hack the Oil Price

 | Apr 2022 | Ukraine (sequel) | ~2 mb/d | 240 mn | $107 | $120.08 | +12% | Maintained cuts | 0 days |

-The key dates: the OPEC+ JMMC (Joint Ministerial Monitoring Committee, the cartel's price-watch body) on April 5 is where the critical decision about additional production gets made, or doesn't.
-Watch tanker fixture rates and VLCC insurance premiums as the real-time proxy for Hormuz traffic.
-Watch Chinese commercial inventory draws for the first signal of whether Beijing is a partner or a competitor.
+Watch these dates.
+The OPEC+ JMMC on April 5 is where any real production response, if it comes at all, gets signaled or killed.
+Watch tanker fixture rates and VLCC insurance premiums as the real-time proxy for actual Hormuz traffic.
+Watch Chinese commercial inventory draws for the first indication of whether Beijing is coordinating or arbitraging.